Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

 Similarly, you can search for ‘4K’ or ‘Ultra HD’ in the search bar to bring up the top-resolution videos.
 However, the search results might not be complete.
 You can only tell for sure if a TV show or movie is 4K by clicking on it.

-Streaming HDR video (or Dolby Vision)
+Streaming HDR video

 Changing subtitles

-Prime Video: Mobile mastery
+Amazon Prime Video: app

 Downloading shows

-On selected films and TV shows (usually, but not exclusively, ones made by Amazon or solely available on their platform) you can tap the little download arrow to save it to your device.
+On selected films and TV shows (usually, but not exclusively, those made by Amazon or solely available on their platform) you can tap the little download arrow to save it to your device.
 Amazon kindly runs a few sections on the home page where it's grouped all the downloadable shows.

 Changing resolution